Samour/market-simulation/BACKLOG.md

 As a user I want to select a stocks dataset from file so that I can perform analysis using that data

 As a user I want to see the stock value trend so that I can understand my dataset

+As a user I want to define an investment strategy that can be applied in the simulation run

 # Non-goals